 And to do that, I had to come up with a way of considering the cycle’s costs as well as the cycle’s times to influence the final result.
 Here it is:

 So, that means your assumptions for the validation costs and times, should be considered to form your cash flow forecast, as well as to reflect in your cash metrics.

 This allows you to match your expectations about monthly recurrent costs and costs coming from the cadence of your validation process.
 Also, you’ll be able to simulate the impact of any changes in your cycle’s assumptions (e.g., reducing the amount of time you spend to build your MVP) in your cash report.

 How To Use Your Startup’s Cash Plan

 1) Download my free Excel model.

-2) Include in the model all the items coming from your allocation strategy, i.e., available cash, secured funding, validation costs, and non-validation costs, etc. But, don’t worry if the items are not crystal clear, yet.
+2) Include in the model all the items coming from your allocation strategy, i.e., available cash, secured funding, validation costs, non-validation costs, etc. But, don’t worry if the items are not crystal clear, yet.
 The more you interact with the model—and the more you understand about your startup—the more you’ll master your cash plan components.

 3) Check out your startup’s cash flow forecast, so you capture the essence of how the plan generates the numbers based on your info.

 4) Take a look at your startup’s cash metrics.
 Cash burn rate, cash runway, cycle’s average cost and cycle’s average time, and more.